 Those are the highlights though, other songs hanging off them in an unfocussed fashion.
-The opener, Edwin Starr’s ‘Give It Everything You Got’ has soul food ingredients in the form of the horns, backing vox, and handclaps, and the guitar interplay with (I think) Michael Rhodes’ bass is playing.
+The opener, Edwin Starr’s ‘Give It Everything You Got’ has soul food ingredients in the form of the horns, backing vox, and handclaps, and the guitar interplay with (I think) Michael Rhodes’ bass is pleasing.
 But JB’s warped wah-wah intro and even heavier solo just sound incongruous.
 Meanwhile the title track, from the Ike and Tina Turner catalogue, is essentially a low key arrangement over which Hart gets her wail on – and this is purely a matter of personal preference, but that quavering vibrato she is wont to adopt does precisely zip for me.

 ‘Saved’ is high tempo, honking pseudo-gospel that isn’t as funny as it thinks, though Anton Fig’s train-track drum pattern is appealing.
 And ‘Sitting On Top Of The World’ is simply redundant – give me Howlin’ Wolf any time, or even Frank Frost and Sam Carr.

 Some pleasing moments then, and the musicianship is of course top notch, but ultimately the whole is less than the some of its parts.
 All things considered, Black Coffee isn’t so much a rich, dark soulful brew as a half-and-half.

 Black Coffee is released by Provogue Records on 26 January.